Experience Transat

 Photo credit: Anne-Sophie Millette

-However, after a few years, or even a few months for the lucky ones, we are assigned a block schedule.
-That’s when the fun begins!
+After a few years, or even a few months, a block schedule is awarded to us.
+As the saying goes, that’s when the fun begins!

 Creating magical memories

-I’ll always remember the day that I was able to go to Paris to visit my parents with my boyfriend, who was able to come with me.
-It was magical.
-It’s exactly because of these priceless memories that I love my job so much.
+I will always remember the day I was able to meet up with my parents in Paris with my boyfriend, who had been able to come along.
+Magical.
+It is precisely for these kinds of priceless memories that I love my job.

-These kinds of priceless moments start right at the very beginning of your career.
-I remember my very first flight as a cabin crew member was from Toronto to Lamezia Terme, Italy, with a 48-hour layover at the destination.
-My crew invited me to spend a day at the beach in Tropea, which was an hour’s drive away.
-What a dream come true!
+These priceless moments don’t just happen later on.
+My very first flight as a flight attendant was between Toronto and Lamezia Terme, Italy, with a 48-hour layover at the destination.
+My crew invited me for a beach day in Tropea, an hour’s drive away.
+A dream!

 The comments and contributions expressed are assumed only by the author.
 The recommendations, intentions or opinions expressed are not necessarily those of Transat AT Inc. or its affiliates.
 See terms of use of the Air Transat website.